What we know about the Dadeville shooting that left at least 4 dead and 32 wounded

 Justin Freeman, pastor at New Canaan Baptist Church, Dadeville mayor Jimmy "Frank" Goodman, and Dadeville city council member Taneeshia Goodman-Johnson offer words to the community after a shooting in downtown Dadeville.

-Tallapoosa Coroner Mike Knox identified the victims as Marsiah Emmanuel Collins, 19, of Opelika;
+Tallapoosa Coroner Mike Knox said the victims who died in the shooting are Collins, Marsiah Emmanuel Collins, 19, of Opelika;

 Philstavious Dowdell, 18, of Dadeville; Shaunkivia Nicole Smith, 17, of Dadeville; and Corbin Dahmontrey Holston, 23, of Dadeville.